 Introduction

-PowerShell 101 (the book) This content originally appeared in the book PowerShell 101 by Mike F Robbins.
-We thank Mike for granting us permission to reuse his content here.
-The content has been edited from the original publication.
+PowerShell 101 (the book) This content originally appeared in the book PowerShell 101 by Mike F. Robbins.
+We thank Mike for granting us permission to reuse the content here.
+We edited the content for publication on this platform.
 You can still get the original book from Leanpub at PowerShell 101.

 Who is this book for?

-This book focuses on PowerShell version 5.1 running on Windows 10 and Windows Server 2016 in a Microsoft Active Directory domain environment.
+This book focuses on Windows PowerShell version 5.1 running on Windows 11 and Windows Server 2022 in a Microsoft Active Directory domain environment.
 However, the basic concepts apply to all versions of PowerShell running on any supported platform.

 About the author